-LO3: As students of literature, they will be able to observe, interpret, analyse, and examine their own lived experiences through the texts.
+LO3: As students of literature, they will be able to interpret, analyse, and examine their own lived experiences through the texts.

-Short Story (Credit: 1.5)
+Unit 1: Short Story (1.5 Credit)

 - 1. Lakhminath Bezbaroa: "Patmugi" (Translated by Mitra Phukan)

 - 2. Saurav Kumar Chaliha: "The Restless Electron"

 - 3. Bhabendranath Saikia: "Rats"

 - 4. Moushumi Kandali: "A Tale of Thirdness"

 - 5. Ishan Mushahari: "Abari"